Alexandru Talex: Final decade

 In 1991, Talex was able to publish at Editura Dacia his rendition of Istrati's main anti-communist essay, as Spovedanie pentru învinși.
 The book was lauded as a revelation by literary chronicler Cornel Ungureanu, who also noted that Talex's translation of it was simply "bad".
 Similarly, philologist Maria-Ana Tupan spoke of this version as an "inventory of all possible grammatical and stylistic errors", comprising barbarisms and "parasitical commas".
 As she notes, Talex had mistranslated Istrati's central slogan, "Let's head for the other flame!", as "Let's head for another flame!", thereby obscuring the intended meaning.
 Writer and actress Cristina Tacoi went further, noting that Talex had turned the text into something "stupid [and] ridiculous", for instance by translating sage-femme as "wise woman" (rather than the correct "midwife").
 He was also criticized in Dreptatea newspaper for his introduction, which credited Oprea as an objective source—though Oprea had by then been accused by Lovinescu Jr and others of falsifying Istrati's statements, to tone down their critique of communism.

 In 1995, sociologist Zigu Ornea generated controversy with his monograph on the fascist press of the interwar, including some excerpts from Cruciada.
 This allowed Lovinescu Jr to read young Talex's comments on her father.
 She found these to be "of the same level of violence, though with more civilized a tone", than similar pieces in the Iron Guard's Sfarmă-Piatră.
 The same year, ahead of his 86th birthday, Talex was received into the Writers' Union of Romania.
 A Romanian version of Le pèlerin du cœur appeared in 1998, alongside a revised two-volume edition of Cum am devenit scriitor, this time including all pages that could not be published under communism.
 Margareta had since died, and Talex made efforts to arrange her room into a museum—his application for official support was denied by the local authorities of Sector 2, who misunderstood it as a request for a building permit.
 Talex himself was largely cared for by his daughter Nina—according to Belciu, the task of tending to him destroyed what remained of Nina's physical youth.
 Nina herself recalls taking care of her father until he became too tired to carry on living.
-He died in Bucharest, on 17 November 1998.
+He died in Bucharest, on 17 November 1998, and was buried four days later at Iancul Nou Cemetery, outside Obor.